InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

 It is pretty much the same as the current `Docker Machine` setup (although this workflow should be improved).
 The usage of `deploy.sh` is documented below.

+## Running acceptance tests

+Included is an alternative `docker_run_tests_native.sh` in the Robot test directory that should be run instead of the standard `docker_run_tests.sh` script.

+This adds an additional `-n` flag which stops the application build step from occurring.
+It is currently not guaranteed that the built WARs will be deployed properly in the web/data Tomcat containers before the Robot tests kick in.

+Consequently, a safer choice is to manually deploy with `deploy.sh` (like the current Docker Machine setup), check that the application is deployed and then run the tests with `-n`.

 ## Additional information

 The following scripts are rationalized as: